Animatron/player/doc/API.md

 If you will dive into internals of player API ([Scene](#scene) section), you will notice that any element may represent:

-* Nothing — so nothing will be drawn with it (however, you may affect children elements whithout even drawing something);
+* Nothing — so nothing will be drawn with it (however, you may affect children elements without even drawing something);
 * Path — any path, including rectangles, circles, polygons or any of your custom-shaped-curves;
 * Image — just give us just an accessible URL, soon we will even support splitting the image and showing it's parts in different acts of the scene;
 * Text — any text, this one is separate from "Path" concept, because it has a lot of own manners;